 Let your staff select the music and create personal playlists.
 Schedule those playlists before and after ordinary opening hours.
 This will keep up the working spirit during busy sales and still let you play music that fits your brand.
 Last but not least, explain the idea that drives the in-store music to your team.
 It’s crucial that the music reflects your brand, not your or anyone else’s personal taste.

 4. Make sure your customers find what they're looking for

 It's probably safe to say that the music won't be of much help if your customers are looking for something they can't find in the store.
 Their search will probably take up time from helpful staff, and cause a domino effect large enough to affect customers who just want to pay and go and won't be able to find the available staff to help.
 Preparing for a sale is everything, so make sure things are stocked and in the right place.

 Also, try to display your available stock online through your website if that's an option.
 This way, people know beforehand if their product is available.
 Right now, this is more important than ever in order to avoid creating unnecessary crowds when social distancing should be top-of-mind.

 5. Consider making the music experience family friendly

 Holidays are to a large extent family-centric, so it's not much of a stretch to claim that lots of people are buying gifts for –and with– close ones during these types of sales.
 Consider if your business could benefit from making the experience more welcoming to families by removing songs with explicit lyrics – however, this depends on the type of person you're expecting to come to your store.

-If you don’t have the time to create your own soundtrack ahead of your big sale, don’t fret.
-Simply use one of our pre-made soundtracks, crafted by our skilled music curation team.
-Soundtracks like Denim Rock, Hits Of The 10s and Ultimate Summer will be great general soundtracks to help out with your sale & peak hours, thanks to their mainstream focus and high energy.
+If you don’t have the time to create your own playlists ahead of your big sale, don’t fret.
+Simply use one of our ready-made playlists, crafted by our skilled music curation team.
+These are great general playlists to help out with your sale & peak hours, thanks to their mainstream focus and high energy.
 Good luck with your sale!